bhakra nangal dam

 Which is the highest dam in Punjab?

-The Bhakra dam is the second-highest dam in India, behind the Tehri dam, at about 226 meters high and 518 meters long.
-In addition, it is the world’s tallest straight gravity dam.
+Ans.
+The Bhakra dam is the second-highest in India, behind the Tehri dam, at about 226 meters high and 518 meters long.
+It is also the world’s tallest straight gravity dam.
 The Bhakra dam was built on the Satluj River and is close to Nangal City on the Himachal Pradesh and Punjab border.

+Ans.
 Located in Bhakra Village in the Bilaspur district of Himachal Pradesh, northern India, Bhakra Nangal Dam is a concrete gravity dam on the Satluj River.
-The Gobind Sagar reservoir is created by the dam.
+The dam creates the Gobind Sagar reservoir.

 What is Bhakra Nangal Dam’s capacity in TMC?

-The Bhakra Nangal Dam had a total capacity of 7.551 million megalitres, or 266.70 thousand million cubic feet (Tmc ft).
-The dam’s reservoir, called Gobind Sagar, has a gross storage capacity of 9,621 million cubic meters (MCM) and an effective storage capacity of 7,192 MCM.
+Ans.
+The Bhakra Nangal Dam had a total capacity of 7.551 million megalitres, or 266.70 thousand cubic feet (Tmc ft).
+The reservoir, Gobind Sagar, has a gross storage capacity of 9,621 million cubic meters (MCM) and a practical storage capacity of 7,192 MCM.
 This is enough water to flood Chandigarh, parts of Haryana, Punjab, and Delhi.

 What is the main purpose of the Bhakra-Nangal dam?

-The primary purpose of the Bhakra-Nangal dam is irrigation, and storing rainwater.
+Ans.
+The Bhakra-Nangal dam’s primary purpose is irrigation and storing rainwater.
 The dam provides irrigation water to Haryana, Rajasthan, Gujarat, and Himachal Pradesh.
 The dam is also famous for tourism and generating electricity.